StackVista/stackstate-docs/stackpacks/integrations/aws.md

 Metrics data is pulled at a configured interval directly from AWS by the StackState CloudWatch plugin.
 Retrieved metrics are mapped onto the associated topology component.

-TODO: are all metrics mapped to components/relations?
-Also possible to find in a data source?

 #### Topology

 The following AWS service data is available in StackState as components: